A Hamburger Today

 - Be bound together by a thick, deep red sauce.

 To achieve these goals, I decided to break down the chili into its distinct elements—the chilies, the beef, the beans, and the flavorings—perfecting each one before putting them all together in one big happy pot.

 I have bad memories of my chili-eating college days—when chili was made by adding a can of beans and a can of tomatoes to ground beef, then adding one of every spice on the rack (and two of cumin) then simmering.
 The finished product inevitably had a totally unbalanced flavor with a powdery, gritty mouthfeel from the dried spices.

-My first goal was to ditch the pre-powdered spices and pre-mixed chile powders (which are at worst inedible, and at best inconsistent) and go straight for the source: real dried chiles.
+My first goal was to ditch the pre-powdered spices and pre-mixed chili powders (which are at worst inedible, and at best inconsistent) and go straight for the source: real dried chilies.

 - Sweet and fresh: These peppers have distinct aromas reminiscent of red bell peppers and fresh tomatoes.
 They include: Costeño, New Mexico (aka dried Anaheim, California, or Colorado), and Choricero.

 - Hot: An overwhelming heat.
 The best, like Cascabels also have some complexity, while others like the Pequin or Arbol, are all heat, and not much else.